Is Tor Browser Safe? 5 Things You Should Know Before Using It

 So now it’s clear that Tor helps you preserve your online privacy.
 But how efficient is it?

-Let’s take a look at the most significant advantages of the Tor browser.
+Let’s take a look at the most significant reasons what is Tor for.

 - It is legal.
 Only a few countries, like China, Russia, and Venezuela, completely or partially restrict the use of Tor.
 In the rest of the world, including the US, UK, and EU countries, this browser is perfectly legal.

 - It is the only secure way to enter the dark web.
-With Tor, you can visit the .onion websites and other pages that are not indexed by Google.
+With Tor browser, you can visit the .onion websites and other dark web pages that are not indexed by Google.

 - It is free and open-source.
 Tor is a free solution run by an international group of volunteers.
 It relies heavily on privacy enthusiasts worldwide and is constantly improved thanks to users’ donations.